Restoring Streams, Creating Habitat, and Improving Water Quality

 CREP is one of the most cost-efficient and effective programs in the Commonwealth for reducing pollution in the Chesapeake Bay watershed.
 Benefits include:

 - Income for landowners.
-CREP pays up to 90 to 140 percent of the installation cost and annual rent, which is usually between $40 and $240 per acre/per year with the average rental rate across the state at $100.
+CREP will reimburse up to 100 percent of the installation cost and provide an annual rent, which is usually from $40 to $540 per acre/per year with the average rental rate across the state at $100.
 The contract period is typically 10-15 years..

 - Good for the environment.
-CREP helps reduce stream bank erosion, protect natural resource land, provide habitat for fish and wildlife, reduce flooding, and more.
+Forested buffers reduce stream bank erosion, protect natural resource land, provide habitat for fish and wildlife, reduce flooding, and more.